SpiderMate/Call-Sms-Bomber/README.md

 Bugcrowd: https://bugcrowd.com/Suvadipkar

 Rules:
-1. Dont use this tool to dos any anyone.
+1. Dont use this tool to dos anyone.
 2. Plz give credits when you modify it.

 Note: This tool is for educational purpose.